Year

 Working with product managers and development, I created wireframes for necessary pages, making sure to design interfaces that encouraged website engagement, content discovery, and usability.

 For this step, I applied the branding, sourced key visuals, and brought the wireframe to life in Adobe XD.
-Some aspects, like the search engine, were in use on other Total CME platforms and could be quickly integrated.
-Others like the playlist creation feature were new and needed more layouts and oversight.
+Some aspects, like the search engine, could be quickly integrated.
+Others like the playlist creation feature needed more layouts and oversight.

 After the high-fidelity designs were approved, I annotated and provided pages in multiple screen sizes.
 I also altered experiences as needed to ensure a smooth implementation.